netwidz/hmpps-delius-ansible/README.md

 ## Adding users

-First add the user to the file
+First add the user to the file for the correct environment

-    group_vars/bastion
+Either

+    group_vars/dev

+or

+    group_vars/prod

+NOTE: Users must not have the same key for both environments.

 Once the new user is created login to the bastion and run the the following to set an inital password and for the user to